Tobacco from Ireland Tariff: 15% (2026)

 Tobacco from Ireland represent an important segment of bilateral trade, with approximately $115B in total bilateral trade.

-Tobacco (HTS Chapter 24) carry an average MFN duty rate of 19.8% in addition to the Section 122 tariff.
+Tobacco (HTS Chapter 24) carry an average MFN duty rate of 19.8% — at or above the EU deal's 15% ceiling, so most of these goods from Ireland pay MFN only, with no additional surcharge.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Ireland.

 Key products in HTS Chapter 24 imported from Ireland include Cigarettes, Cigars, Pipe tobacco, Chewing tobacco, Unmanufactured tobacco leaf, and Snuff.